 What is Oral Cavity Cancer?

-It’s most common among people who smoke or use other tobacco products as well as those who drink, especially heavy drinkers.
+Oral cancer is most common among people who smoke or use other tobacco products, as well as those who drink, especially heavy drinkers.

 Having risk factors does not guarantee you will develop oral cavity cancer, and also, having no risk factors does not mean that you will not develop it.
 Your dentist can detect signs of cancer early, so seeing your dentist regularly is important, especially if you are at high risk for developing this type of cancer.
 Because risk factors do not determine whether you will develop cancer of the lip or oral cavity, it is important to know the signs and symptoms of oral cavity cancer.

 The earlier oral cancer is detected, the better the outcomes are for patients diagnosed with this disease.

 17 Surprising Symptoms and Other Things You Didn’t Know About Oral CancerRead Now

 Oral Cavity Cancer Treatment in the South Chicago Suburbs

 If you have received a cancer diagnosis and are seeking treatment for oral cancer in the South Chicago suburbs, our cancer centers offer the latest oral cavity cancer treatment options.
 We also provide second opinions.
 Our head and neck cancer doctors help treat patients in Chicago Ridge, Mokena, Hazel Crest, Palos Heights, and Oak Lawn.